 Cate: Your workshops have been enormously popular for over thirty-five years now.
 Who would benefit from taking a class or workshop from you, and for those who aren’t interested in painting portraits, how could the portrait workshop improve their painting?

 Rob: For beginners, portraiture is an excellent introduction to the basics of painting.
 For advanced painters it is a reinforcement of the basics with nuances and subtleties thrown in for good measure.
 People find it quantifies the process for them and gives them the tools to create consistency in their work.

 Cate: When painting from life, what advice would you offer that would help to create dynamic compositions?
 How does one avoid the mundane or clichés in compositions?

 Rob: I make use of thumbnail sketches a lot in my work and in teaching.
 Start with the most “mundane” or expected composition and then move the objects around in the format (the frame) until you have arrived at the unexpected, more original composition.

 Cate: How might a pastelist or watercolorist benefit from the method of painting you teach?

-Rob: You are right to call it a method that I teach, rather than a technique.
+Rob: You are right to call what I teach a method, rather than a collection of techniques.
 The P3 method teaches how to see and interpret, combining left and right brain functions in a way that allows for honest observation.
-Techniques may change depending on the media but learning to see is a universal necessity.
+Techniques may change depending on the media but learning to see is a universal necessity in the visual media.
 Imagine expecting music from someone who can’t even play a scale.
 Ear training is essential for musicians.
 The P3 method is eye training for the artist.
-I work very hard to keep my teaching from becoming subjective or arbitrary.
+I work very hard to keep my work as a teacher and juror from becoming subjective or arbitrary.
 This allows for maximum self-expression in the long run.
-If you want to paint a green background, for instance, I won’t try to talk you out of it.
+For instance, if you want to paint a green background, I won’t try to talk you out of it.
 I’ll show you how to integrate it and make it more harmonious with the rest of the painting.